Vaxzevria COVID-19 Vaccine AstraZeneca Description

 The Vaxzevria - AstraZeneca COVID-19 (AZD1222) (ChAdOx1 nCov-19) (C19VAZ) vaccine is made from a virus (ChAdOx1), a weakened version of a common cold virus (adenovirus).
 In addition, genetic material has been added to the ChAdOx1 construct, used to make proteins from the SARS-CoV-2 betacoronavirus called Spike glycoprotein (S).

-The Vaxzevria vaccine does not contain the ChAdOx1 virus itself and cannot cause COVID-19, says the European Medicines Agency (EMA).
+AstraZeneca's Vaxzevria vaccine does not contain the coronavirus itself and cannot cause COVID-19, says the European Medicines Agency (EMA).

-This protein is usually found on the surface of SARS-CoV-2 and plays an essential role in the infection pathway of the SARS-CoV-2 virus.
-The SARS-CoV-2 coronavirus uses its spike protein to bind to ACE2 receptors on human cells to enter the cells and cause an infection.
+This protein is found on the surface of SARS-CoV-2 and plays an essential role in the infection pathway of the coronavirus.
+SARS-CoV-2 uses its spike protein to bind to ACE2 receptors on human cells to enter the cells and cause an infection.
 After vaccination, the surface spike protein is produced, priming the immune system to attack the coronavirus if it later infects the body and causes COVID-19.
-Vaxzevria is another virus (adenovirus family) modified to contain the gene for making a protein from SARS-CoV-2.
+Vaxzevria is another virus (adenovirus) modified to contain the gene for making a protein from SARS-CoV-2.

 Vaxzevria COVID-19 Vaccine AstraZeneca History